 LEWIS AND CLARK NRD ENCOURAGES PRODUCERS TO USE BEST MANAGEMENT PRACTICES WHEN APPLYING FERTILIZER

 Nitrogen is an essential nutrient for crop production; however, outside of the root zone, nitrogen contaminates water supplies.
-Knowing, and giving credit for what is already in the soil and available to growing crops saves money in fertilizer costs and protects groundwater from nitrate leaching.
+Knowing and giving credit for what is already in the soil and available to growing crops saves money in fertilizer costs and protects groundwater from nitrate leaching.
 Fertilization programs should account for multiple factors when determining the appropriate nitrogen application rate and method.

 Soil and water analysis provide the information required to determine appropriate application rates and ensures nitrogen utilization is as efficient as possible.
 The University of Nebraska has determined that nitrogen concentrations of 1 part per million (ppm) in 12 inches of irrigation water can account for 2.7 pounds of nitrates per acre.
-A concentration of 10 ppm applied to 160 acres is the equivalent of more than two tons of nitrogen fertilizer; at $743 per ton, this would save over $1,486 in fertilizer cost on that field.
-In addition to economic benefit, crops that are actively growing remove nitrogen from the water and help reduce leaching past the root zone to the groundwater.
-It should also be noted that the bulk of irrigation occurs when the plant is in most need of nutrients including nitrogen.
+A concentration of 10 ppm applied to 160 acres is the equivalent of more than two tons of nitrogen fertilizer; at $444 per ton, this would save over $888 in fertilizer cost on that field.
+In addition to economic benefits, crops that are actively growing remove nitrogen from the water and help reduce leaching past the root zone to the groundwater.
+It should also be noted that the bulk of irrigation occurs when the plant is in most need of nutrients, including nitrogen.

 In some areas, nitrate concentrations in groundwater exceed the federal maximum contaminant level (MCL) of 10 parts per million (ppm) for drinking water.
 When these situations occur, Nebraska Natural Resources Districts (NRDs) must take action to protect and improve groundwater quality by implementing groundwater management plans.
-When a groundwater quality protection area is identified, NRDs require nitrogen accounting, including soil and water analysis in addition to best management practices to reduce the essential nitrate contamination.
+When a groundwater quality protection area is identified, NRDs require nitrogen accounting, including soil and water analysis, in addition to best management practices to reduce essential nitrate contamination.
 Soil sampling is used to determine residual nitrogen and is recognized as an important tool for fertilizer management.
 Irrigation water analysis carries as much value, especially in areas where precipitation does not typically meet crop water needs.
 Soil and irrigation water analysis can reduce fertilization costs and benefit producers.